abudri/NewRelic/NRQL/README.md

 # Query Samples

+These are derived during/from the NRQL Lessons app within my New Relic One account, which is a series of lessons on NRQL.

+### Lesson 1

 Getting the top 5 longest Transactions, along with the HTTP Response Code:

 `SELECT max(duration) FROM Transaction FACET name, httpResponseCode LIMIT 5`